anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

 ## K8s Worker Node Setup

-The worker node setup is composed of 4 steps:
+The worker node setup is composed of the following steps:

 1. Install Ubuntu Focal or Bionic (with a 5.0+ kernel) on the node.